Kasp100/NeonCompiler/README.md

 **C interoperability** enables Neoncode to directly use existing C libraries and codebases.

 ### Metaprogramming
-Neoncode supports compile-time metaprogramming and code generation through **compiler functions** — functions written in Neoncode that operate on the **AST (Abstract Syntax Tree)**.
+Neoncode supports compile-time metaprogramming and code generation through "**compile functions**" — functions written in Neoncode that operate on the **AST (Abstract Syntax Tree)**.
 Compile function calls are explicit and use the `auto:` prefix.

 ### Custom Grammar